-A dried flower that is also a wonder spice, did you know that clove, also known as laung or lavang, can be powerful for cancer, immunity, gut issues, candida overgrowth, bacterial infections, oral, skin, hair, bone health, and more?
+A dried flower that is also a wonder spice, did you know that clove, also known as laung or lavang, offers a wide range of clove health benefits—from supporting cancer management and immunity to gut issues, candida overgrowth, bacterial infections, oral, skin, hair, bone health, and more?

 Clove has been used in different forms of medicine and nutrition for years.
 The dried flowers of the clove tree find their origin in Indonesia.
 Over the years, the fragrance and fair healing properties of cloves have made them a popular culinary spice across the globe.